dotnet/AspNetCore.Docs/aspnetcore/client-side/libman/libman-vs.md

 ### Manual file restoration

-If your project has a valid *libman.json* file, the **Restore Client-Side Libraries** operation downloads the defined library files and places them in your project at the location specified for each library.
+If the project has a valid *libman.json* file, the **Restore Client-Side Libraries** operation downloads the defined library files.
+The files are placed in the project at the location specified for each library.
 To trigger a restore operation for all projects in the solution, select the **Restore Client-Side Libraries** option from the solution-level context menu.

 While the restore operation is running, the Task Status Center icon on the Visual Studio status bar is animated.
 Clicking the icon opens a tooltip listing the known background tasks.
 Messages are sent to the status bar and the **Library Manager** feed of the **Output** window.
 For example: